MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

-description: This article describes how to use a managed identity for continuous export in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 04/02/2023
+description: This article describes how to use a managed identity for continuous export in Azure Data Explorer. ms.reviewer: shanisolomon ms.topic: reference ms.date: 04/18/2023
 ---
 # Use a managed identity to run a continuous export job

 A [continuous export job](continuous-data-export.md) exports data to an [external table](../../query/schema-entities/externaltables.md) with a periodically run query.

-When the external table uses impersonation authentication or the query references tables in other databases, the job must be configured with a [managed identity](../../../managed-identities-overview.md).
-A continuous export job configured with a managed identity is performed on behalf of the managed identity, which is used for authentication across the Azure resources.
+Under certain circumstances, the continuous export job should be configured with a [managed identity](../../../managed-identities-overview.md).
+For example, when the external table uses impersonation authentication or the query references tables in other databases.
+A continuous export job configured with a managed identity is performed on behalf of the managed identity.

-In this article, you'll learn how to configure a system-assigned or user-assigned managed identity and use that identity to create a continuous export job to an Azure Storage or SQL Server external table.
+In this article, you'll learn how to configure a system-assigned or user-assigned managed identity and set up that identity to create a continuous export job.

 ## Prerequisites